GSt4r/remix/examples/file-and-s3-upload/README.md

-# Upload images to cloudinary
+# Upload images to S3

-This is a simple example of using the remix builtin [uploadHandler](https://remix.run/docs/en/v1/api/remix#uploadhandler) and Form with multipart data to upload a file with the built-in local uploader and upload an image file to S3 with a custom uploader and display it.
+This is a simple example of using the remix built-in [uploadHandler](https://remix.run/docs/en/v1/api/remix#uploadhandler) and Form with multipart data to upload a file with the built-in local uploader and upload an image file to S3 with a custom uploader and display it.
 You can test it locally by running the dev server and opening the path `/s3-upload` in your browser.

 The relevent files are: